- Startup

 Step 1.
 Create an API user.

-Access tokens in the Etlworks Integrator are short-lived and self-expiring.
+Access tokens in Etlworks are short-lived and self-expiring.
 An access token gives you access to the APIs for approximately 10 minutes.
 It is recommended that you refresh the access token before each call to the API.
 Alternatively, you can use the not-expiable API key as an access token.

 Basic Authentication